rstatsinger/contrast-java-webgoat-docker/CESetup.md

 <img src="img/CESetup5.png" width=450px />

 	- Click the x at the top right so that you see the main dashboard
-	- Click the dropdown next to your name and go to the Your Account page:
+	- Click the dropdown next to your name and go to your User Settings page:

 GET READY…